MaxLeap/Docs/en/iOS/Guide/CloudData.md

 ```

 #####Specified Increment
-您还可以使用 `-incrementKey:byAmount:` 实现任何数量的递增。Note that increment doesn't need to be integer, value of a floating-point type is also acceptable.
+You can use `-incrementKey:byAmount:` to realize increment of any amount.
+Note that increment doesn't need to be integer, value of a floating-point type is also acceptable.

-#####Decremental Increment
+#####Decrement Counter

-要实现递减计数器，只需要向 `-incrementKey:byAmount:` 接口传入一个负数即可：
+You only need to input a negative number to `-incrementKey:byAmount:` to realize decremental increment:

 ```objective_c
 [myPost incrementKey:@"readCount" byAmount:@(-1)];